Sure it’s a treasure from the sea, but it was so much more—something I hold close to my heart.

 The list goes on.

 It takes a trained eye to see the beauty in the worn where one turns junk into treasure.
-The Gypsea lady, she calls herself, opened the door to the shop and her heart and mine; she is given this gift to see, know, and welcome.
+The Gypsea Lady, she calls herself, opened the door to the shop and her heart and mine; she is given this gift to see, know, and welcome.
+We built a beautiful relationship ever since as she stayed in touched throughout Jon’s journey.
+We spoke for an hour catching up just a few nights ago —added 2023

 An offer to help, a gift to notice the presence, a collection of oyster shells, and a Momma and her Son overseeing the whole moment in time of digging for treasures buried below the surface.